 I signed forms, read mindfulness magazines and drank the rice tea, trying to remember all the instructions I’d been given and the steps one must take before entering the sanctity of the tank.
 This would be simple, I thought, not like that time at the onsen in Japan where I felt my insides boiling, forgot the cold bath at the end and left woozy and with red-raw skin, almost passing out in the corridor on the way to my room.

 When my name was called I was taken to the room, shown the tank and accompanying shower, and then told by the wellness man that if I felt confident, I could switch off the tank lights for a floating experience in complete darkness.
-Tempting, but no, I had thought.
+Tempting, but not for me, I had thought.

 I thanked the nice man and then locked the door behind me, stripping down to my bathers and rinsing off the impurities from the outside world under the shower.
 The calming, but upbeat music began and I knew it was time to enter the holy tank.